The afternoon meal is often the biggest of the day in Mexico

 P: 120 82 82

-Inexpensive, excellent arabian food - tacos (beef, chicken, and surprisingly pork) served on small pitas, falafel, kefta, excellent hummus and tart homemade yogurt
+Inexpensive, excellent Mexican-arabian food - tacos (beef, chicken, and pork - this is a Lebanese-Mexican Christian family) served on small pitas, falafel, kefta, excellent hummus and tart homemade yogurt.
+The owner grows his own grape leaves for the stuffed vine leaves.
+We especially love the kibis de bola.

 Asadero el Pollo